Highams Estate

-The Highams Estate is a housing estate in Waltham Forest in East London, near to Hale End and Woodford Green.
+The Highams Estate is a housing estate in Waltham Forest in East London, near to Hale End (Highams Park) and Woodford Green.
 The area was developed by Thomas Courtenay Warner, within the grounds of the former Highams Manor House in the 1930s.

 Extent

 The Highams Estate comprises over 300 semi-detached and detached homes bounded by The Highams Park to the west, Chingford Lane to the north and east, and Oak Hill to the south.

 The roads that make up The Highams Estate are: